Danver98/Simple-photo-editor/README.md

 # Simple-photo-editor
-This is a simple photo editor with some basic filters, rotation, scaling and resizing.
+This is a simple photo editor with some basic filters, rotation, scaling, zooming and resizing.